dvsa/mot-logger/README.md

 # mot-logger

-Logging service for MOT testing application
+Utility for logging MOT Web App, API and Doctrine SQL calls to a database.